ujuojadi/ujuojadi/README.md

 ### Hi there 👋

-I'm a graduate student at the University of Louisiana at Lafayette, pursuing a masters degree in informatics with a major concentration in Data Science and Analytics.
+I'm a graduate student at the University of Louisiana at Lafayette, pursuing a masters degree in informatics  with knowledge in HTML, Javascript, SQL/MYSQL/MONGODB, Nodejs, Python, C# -

+### Here's a quick summary about me:ujuojadi a major concentration in Data Science and Analytics.
 My goal is to understand how Data Science can help improve human and computer interaction.
 I'm passionate about sharing knowledge, learning and documentation.

-### Here's a quick summary about me:

 😊 Pronouns: She/Her